Kelv04/Software-Requirements/SRS.md

 7. If the filter match the data, the application will show the location of available parking
 8. If the filter does not match the data, a notification will display saying “no options available” and suggest for adjustment.

-3.1.6 Student/Staff Register Vehicle
+3.1.7 Student/Staff Register Vehicle

 **Sequence Diagram**

+Figure 3.1.7 Sequence Diagram for Student / Staff Register Vehicle

 1. Authentication and Verification
 2. The system validate whether the user is logged in with valid student / staff account.
+3. The system shall require drivers to upload a valid vehicle insurance document when registering vehicle
-3. Also validate if user identity is verified before the system allow them to access vehicle registration page
+4. Also validate if user identity is verified before the system allow them to access vehicle registration page
-4. Response to Abnormalities during Vehicle Registration
+5. Response to Abnormalities during Vehicle Registration
-5. Invalid Vehicle Information
+6. Invalid Vehicle Information

 Issue: User submits form with empty or incorrect plate number / vehicle type